olesyapro888/Web-scrab_Mission-to-Mars_data_HTML_CSS_NoSQL_Flask/README.md

 - [Mission-to-Mars Analysis Summary](#Mission-to-Mars-Analysis-Summary)
 ## `Overview of the Mission-to-Mars Analysis`

-The purpose for the analysis is to scrape full-resolution images of Mars’s hemispheres and the titles of those images by using BeautifulSoup and Splinter, store the scraped data on a Mongo database, to display the data by using a web application, and alter the design of the web app to accommodate these images.
+The purpose of the analysis is to scrape full-resolution images of Mars’s hemispheres and the titles of those images by using BeautifulSoup and Splinter, store the scraped data on a Mongo database, to display the data by using a web application, and alter the design of the web app to accommodate these images.

 This assignment consists of three following technical analyses:
   1. Scrape Full-Resolution Mars Hemisphere Images and Titles